liuyehcf/BlogSource/_posts/vim.md

 Plug 'altercation/vim-colors-solarized'

-" 启用solarized配色方案（~/.vim/colors目录下需要有solarized对应的.vim文件）
-colorscheme solarized
-" 设置背景，可选值有：dark, light
+" Enable the solarized color scheme (the corresponding .vim file needs to be in the ~/.vim/colors directory) colorscheme solarized
-set background=dark
+" Set background, possible values are: dark, light set background=dark

 call plug#end()